waicool20/WAI2K/README.md

 * [WAI2K-Launcher.jar](https://github.com/waicool20/WAI2K/releases/latest)
 * Emulator, must be 2160x1080 resolution

-Start the app by running the launcher jar file (Double click on windows)
+Start the app by running the launcher jar file (Double click on windows), first launch will be longer due to automatic downloading of necessary files!

 It is recommended to use the Android Studio Emulator to run the game.